 2014 marks the centenary of Andrzej Panufnik and many exciting events will taking place throughout the year.
-Leading orchestras, conductors, chamber groups and soloists and radio stations in several countries and continents are planning Panufnik performances, education events and lectures which will be announced in due course
+Leading orchestras, conductors, chamber groups and soloists and radio stations in several countries and continents are planning Panufnik performances, education events and lectures which will be announced on the dedicated centenary page.

 The London Symphony Orchestra will start off the British celebrations of Panufnik’s Centenary on 5th February 2014, with two works including his much-loved 3rd symphony, Sinfonia Sacra.
 The LSO will also perform his music in London and in Poland in October 2014.